meddsai/mjs/docs/ROADMAP.md

   - [ ] Diagnostics
   - [ ] Maintenance

----

-**Note**: This roadmap is subject to adjustment based on project progress, user feedback, and changing requirements.
+Note: This roadmap is subject to adjustment based on project progress, user feedback, and changing requirements.
 Regular reviews and updates will be conducted to ensure alignment with project goals.
-The extended timeline accounts for limited resources and complex technical requirements.